-Visitors are taken back in this time capsule style house through the generations of the family’s ups and downs through sights, smells, and sounds throughout ten rooms.
+Visitors are taken back in this time through the generations of the family’s ups and downs through sights, smells, and sounds throughout ten rooms.

-The intention is that the visitor feels like he has “passed through the surface of a painting” to experience this world.
+The intention is that the visitor feels like they have “passed through the surface of a painting” to experience this world.

 Everything is conducted in silence, and there are also Silent Night tours in the evening, to add even more atmosphere.
 Reserve places for evening visits.

 - Hours: Sunday 12pm-4pm, Monday 12pm-2pm.
 Silent Night, Monday, Wednesday and Friday 5pm-9pm.
 Each tour lasts approximately 45 minutes.